PlanB-Network/bitcoin-educational-content/courses/btc101/en.md

 ![image](assets\Concept\chapitre2\3.jpeg)

 At a critical moment, the announcement is made: the currency is no longer backed by gold.
 The public, now accustomed to fiduciary currency and often misinformed about financial matters, accepts this reality.
-The state then has free rein to manipulate the money supply, printing enormous sums of money at almost no cost.'
+The state then has free rein to manipulate the money supply, printing enormous sums of money at almost no cost.

 This strategy, when well executed, can last for decades.
 However, a too rapid devaluation or loss of confidence can lead to hyperinflation (see next chapter).
 History shows that the dollar has lost 98% of its value in 100 years, the euro 30% in 20 years, and the pound sterling 99% since its creation.

 In the end, the currency may no longer have any connection to gold, reminiscent of Roman coins at the end of the Empire, or even be reduced to a simple numerical value, disconnected from tangible reality.

 Today, we are witnessing a historic turning point.
 The dollar, which has long dominated, seems to be in decline, and gold has lost its central place.
 We are at the hinge of a new monetary cycle, reminding us that lessons from history are often forgotten.